-Of our 51,696,097 outstanding ordinary shares as of December 15, 2003, 11,895,032 are freely tradable and held by non-affiliates, and an additional 1,073,905 shares held by non-affiliates are eligible for sale pursuant to Rule 144 under the Securities Act of 1933, subject to the time, volume and manner of sale limitations of Rule 144.
+Of our 48,779,146 outstanding ordinary shares as of October 31, 2003, 11,895,032 are freely tradable and held by non-affiliates, and an additional 1,073,905 shares held by non-affiliates are eligible for sale pursuant to Rule 144 under the Securities Act of 1933, subject to the time, volume and manner of sale limitations of Rule 144.
 Of these shares, 476,213 and 597,692 shares will be freely tradable under Rule 144(k) by April 2004 and October 2004, respectively.
-An additional 80,456 and 67,046 shares held by non-affiliates will be eligible for sale under Rule 144(k) by May 2004 and by December 2004, respectively.
+An additional 80,456 shares held by non-affiliates will be eligible for sale under Rule 144(k) by May 2004.

-In addition, certain of our affiliates (ICTech, SanDisk, Alliance Semiconductor, and Macronix) hold 38,579,658 of our shares, of which 4,086,037 are freely tradable and 26,380,558 are currently eligible for sale subject to the time, volume and manner of sale limitations of Rule 144.
-An additional 4,425,076, 838,082 and 2,849,905 shares held by these affiliates will be eligible for sale under Rule 144 by May 2004, August 2004 and December 2004, respectively, subject to the share transfer restrictions set forth in the shareholders agreement to which they are a party and which remain in effect through January 2008.
+In addition, certain of our affiliates (ICTech, SanDisk, Alliance Semiconductor, and Macronix) hold 35,729,753 of our shares, of which 4,086,037 are freely tradable and 26,380,558 are currently eligible for sale subject to the time, volume and manner of sale limitations of Rule 144.
+An additional 4,425,076 and 838,082 shares held by these affiliates will be eligible for sale under Rule 144 by May 2004 and August 2004, respectively, subject to the share transfer restrictions set forth in the shareholders agreement to which they are a party and which remain in effect through January 2008.
 ICTech and our large wafer partners, as well as our directors and officers, have agreed under written "lock-up" agreements that, for a period of 180 days from the date of this prospectus, they will not sell their shares.
-Shares purchased by OTPP in 2002 are registered pursuant to an effective shelf registration statement.
 The sales of large amounts of our ordinary shares (or the potential for those sales even if they do not actually occur) may depress the market price of our ordinary shares.
 This could also impair our ability to raise capital through the sale of our equity securities.